LucaBongiorni/iOS-Security-Cheatsheet/Binary-Reverse-Engineering.md

   - methodToCall
   - release

 The compiler will convert all of these into ```objc(ID ReceiverObject, SEL method, args .. );``` respectively.
-We also have to remember that when looking at this assembly, the runtime is looking at the 'isa' pointer when the instance object itself.
-This points directly at the class structure, and is also used to look up the corresponding method in a dispatch table.
+We also have to remember that when looking at this assembly, the runtime is will check the ```isa``` pointer of the instance object itself.
+This points directly at the class structure, and is also used to look up the corresponding ```SEL``` method in a dispatch table.